Joint estimation of multiple related biological networks

 \section{Results}

-We tested our joint estimation procedure on simulated time-course data.
-We compare our approach to the special cases of (i) inferring each network separately (INI); (ii) allowing parameters (but not networks) to change between individuals (ANI); (iii) the naive approach of aggregating all data (monolithic) and (iv) simple temporal correlations (absolute Pearson coefficient).
-For a fair comparison, all methods, with the exception of (iv), were implemented so as to take account of the interventional nature of the data.
-We note that it is not possible to directly compare our results with \cite{Danaher,Guo,Yang} since these methods do not apply to time-course data.
-The method of \cite{Penfold} applies to time-course data, but the computational demands of the approach precluded application in this setting.
-Specifically, in the simulated data example we report below, over 3000 rounds of inference were performed in total, on problems larger than DREAM4 ($P = 10$, $J = 5$).
+The proposed methodology was compared against several existing network inference algorithms.
+We restricted attention to methods that are compatible with time-course data and, following the majority of the literature, carry out \mbox{estimation} for each individual separately.
+The computational demands of \citet{Niculescu,Werhli,Penfold} precluded application in this setting.
+Specifically, in the simulated data examples we report below, over 3000 rounds of inference were performed in total, on problems larger than DREAM4 ($P = 10$, $J = 5$).